JiyanBlack/Machine_Learning_Coursera_Note/Week6.md

 # Model Selection Algorithm
 The trained parameters always have lower error on training example data.
 So the overfitting problem is that the difference between the trained and unknown data is too big.
 Question is: d = degree of polynomial is the best.
+We can fit d, to make the trained theta with test sets better fitting.
 We cannot use training set/test set model to get the best performance.
 Because we get the parameters from the test set and it is not fair to evaluate use the test set again.
+Solution: Splitting into three pieces: Training set(60%), Cross Validation Set(CV,20%), Test set(20%).
+* Training Error
+* Cross Validation Error
+* Test Error
+Steps:
+1. Train the model using training set with different polynomials.
+2. Test the models on the cross validation sets, get a best parameters that has the lowest cross-validation error.
+3. Test the result model with the test.

+# Diagnosing bias vs variance
+Bias --> underfitting, Variance --> overfitting.